special-force-analytic/special-force-analytic.github.io/analyses.md

 <br>

 ### 3.3 What product should be recommend (is more popular) in different region? (normalised to the number of customer)
-By including `olist_products_dataset` dataset, we can explore what product is more preferred in different region.
+By including `olist_products_dataset` dataset, we can explore what product is more preferred in different locations.
+The data also involve geographical area of Brazil using [Brazilian Subnational Administrative Boundaries](https://data.humdata.org/dataset/brazil-administrative-level-0-boundaries) we can visualize the analysis in regional level.
 It is clear that although big cities like Sao Paolo and Rio have more order than the other areas, preference of the product for customer can be varied and may not conform the high-demand or the high number of population living in that region.

 {% include product_ratio_state.html %}

 ## 4. Review Analysis
 We could also extract insightful information from text data using the customer reviews data from `olist_order_reviews_dataset`.
-Within the dataset, reviews in form of rating and comment corresponding to orders are given.
+Customers' review is useful to explore the products' feedback and can also be used to support other analyses or target only a particular group of customers.
+The given dataset provides reviews in form of rating and comment corresponding to the orders.

 <br>
 We are able to analyze the overall proportion of the review rating.
 Here, out of 100,000 all reviews, about 41.57% are the reviews with comments.
 We observe that around half of those reviews receive rating score of 5 or excellent.
 On the other hand, the bad rating score of less than or equal to 2 accounts for around 25%.